Updated on June 25th, 2019 by Bob Ciura

-Industrial manufacturer 3M Company (MMM) is one of the notable stock market laggards of 2019, as it has declined 12% year-to-date.
-It has significantly underperformed the S&P 500 Index, which has gained 14% so far this year.
+Industrial manufacturer 3M Company (MMM) is one of the notable stock market laggards of 2019, as the stock has declined 10% year-to-date.
+3M stock has significantly underperformed the S&P 500 Index, which has gained 17% so far this year.

-3M has underperformed the broader market by a wide margin, despite the fact that it has a long history of increasing its dividend.
+3M has underperformed the broader index so far this year, despite the fact that it has a long history of increasing its dividend.
 3M is not only a Dividend Aristocrat—a group of 57 S&P 500 stocks with 25+ years of consecutive dividend growth—it is a Dividend King as well.

 The Dividend Kings are an even more exclusive group of just 24 stocks that have increased their dividends for an amazing 50+ years in a row.